+To make sure that your home is well insulated, you need attic insulation that will keep your home at your desired temperature no matter the weather conditions.
+Properly installed attic insulation will also save you money on heating and cooling your home.
 It’s estimated that up to 40 percent of a home’s heat loss occurs through the attic, which underscores the importance of ensuring that your attic insulation is up to code.
-Poor attic insulation doesn’t just mean a less efficient home, but it also means a less comfortable one.
 As of 2017, the new standard for attic insulation is at an R60 rating and equates to between 17 and 22.5 inches of insulation.

 - High heating and cooling costs